Retr0Kr0dy/malloc-bomb/README.md

 Now that we are good with what each individual command does we can now try to understand the malloc bomb and why it's a malloc bomb.

-When the `<...` try to read the `/dev/zero` content to return it to the `$(...)` statement it first need to allocate memory before reading it.
+When the `<...` try to read the `/dev/zero` content to return it to the `$(...)` statement it first needs to allocate memory before reading it.

-When the kernel tries to allocate memory it come to a point where no more memory can be allocated, therefore, stalling any new process attempting to be created.
+When the kernel tries to allocate memory it comes to a point where no more memory can be allocated, therefore, stalling any new process attempting to be created.

-If your a player you can still kill the process that initiate the bomb, it will also stop every child process thus ending the denial of service.
+If you are a player you can still kill the process that initiate the bomb, it will also stop every child process thus ending the denial of service.

 > [!NOTE]
 Technical explanation could be either partially wrong or not fully accurate, if you want to rephrase and/or improve it, feel free to **PR**.